Code-Institute-Submissions/YogaCity/README.md

 __Bootstrap form__<br>
 The sign-up form uses Bootstrap form features.<br>
 Radio buttons, to choose the preferred options.<br>
-The form has required text fields for the name and email address.<br>
+The form has required text fields for the name and email address.
 <br><br>
 __Bootstrap Icons__<br>
 All grey icons are used in the footer for social media, phone and email, linked to the right place.<br>